 The festival is often referred to as the ‘Ascot of the north’ and there are a lot of similar traits between the two meetings.
 One of things that most people attach the biggest link comes in the form of prize money.
-The Ebor Festival came with a prize fund of £4.705 million in 2021, spread over the 25 races that take place throughout the meeting.
-This was lower in 2020 due to the absence of spectators but was still a considerable £2.315 million.
+The Ebor Festival comes with a prize fund of £6.05 million in 2022, spread over the 28 races that take place throughout the meeting.
+This was reduced in 2020 due to the absence of spectators but was still a considerable £2.315 million.

-Royal Ascot had recently risen to £7.3 million (£6 million in 2021) and whilst yes, it could be argued there is some distance between the two, it’s clear that the Ebor offers up some huge races in comparison to what’s probably the biggest and most prestigious flat racing meeting in the world.
+Royal Ascot had recently risen to £8.65 million (2022) and whilst yes, it could be argued there is some distance between the two, it’s clear that the Ebor offers up some huge races in comparison to what’s probably the biggest and most prestigious flat racing meeting in the world.

-The record prize money that was set in 2019 of £5.35 million for the Ebor Meeting making it the most valuable flat handicap meeting in Europe.
-It’s worth noting that prize money has increased by more than 50% at the festival over the 5 years between 2014 and 2019.
+The prize money available in 2022 beats the previous Ebor Festival record set in 2019 at £5.35 million and makes it the most valuable flat handicap meeting in Europe.
+It’s worth noting that prize money increased by more than 50% at the festival over the 5 years between 2014 and 2019.

-The course is situated in to the south-west of the city of York and is famous for being just a stone’s throw away from the Terry’ (think chocolate orange!) factory, which is often where cabbies will refer you to if you ask for directions, interestingly enough.
+The course is situated in to the south-west of the city of York and is famous for being just a stone’s throw away from the Terry’s (think chocolate orange) factory, which is often where cabbies will refer you to if you ask for directions, interestingly enough.

 The course has been adjusted not that long ago, mainly to compensate for the running of Royal Ascot in 2005 when the Ascot Racecourse was undergoing major refurbishments.
 It used to be a horse shoe shape and with it offered some of the best all-round views of any racetrack within the UK.
 These days it’s a full ring and measures roughly 2m 4f in total length.